The Boy in Blue (1986 film): Cast

+Release

+The film had a test release on January 17, 1986, on 44 screens and grossed $94,261 for the weekend.

 Reception

 The film was given a various amount of harsh and negative critical reviews.
-Based on the critique of 941 IMDb users, the film received a rating of 5.4 out of 10.
 The review aggregator website Rotten Tomatoes has no score for critics, but a 45% approval rating for audiences based on 712 reviews.

 The New York Times believed the film does not go beyond the typical cliche of movies about athletes, believing these types of films follow an obligatory formula.
-When the formula doesn’t work the film then “looks just plain silly” which The New York Times believed was the case with this film.
+When the formula doesn't work the film then “looks just plain silly” which The New York Times believed was the case with this film.
 In the eyes of The New York Times, the film lacked excitement and the performances were no more exciting than the script.

 The Montreal Gazettes review of the production was also quite negative.
 To this critic, the subject of the film is particularly unpromising, believing that most people would not enjoy “the story of a boy who was better than anybody else at pulling two sticks through the water.”
-The script was also harshly criticized stating that its hard to tell whether some actors are not doing a good job, or if it’s just the script not allowing them to.
+The script was also harshly criticized stating that its hard to tell whether some actors are not doing a good job, or if it's just the script not allowing them to.

-The Globe and Mail also give a harsh review, believing that the films major purpose are proving a showcase for an American actor's (Nicolas Cage) chest.
+The Globe and Mail also give a harsh review, believing that the film's major purpose are proving a showcase for an American actor's (Nicolas Cage) chest.
 The Globe and mail critic had an issue with the casting of Nicolas Cage as he is an American actor who makes no effort to Canadianize himself, as a Canadian legend; the role could have potentially made a Canadian a star.
 The supporting performances were also seen as terrible, which were blamed on the director Charles Jarrott.

-Pierre Mignot's photography was one of the scarce positives to an otherwise negatively reviewed film.
+Pierre Mignot's photography was one of the scarce positives to an otherwise negatively-reviewed film.

 Awards and nominations

 The film received three nominations for Genie awards.
-The Genie Award is given out annually by the Academy of Canadian Cinema and Television to recognize the best of Canadian cinema from 1980-2012.3 Genie award nominations:'
+The Genie Award is given out annually by the Academy of Canadian Cinema and Television to recognize the best of Canadian cinema from 1980 to 2012.3 Genie award nominations:'

 Sean Sullivan - Best performance by an actor in a supporting role.

 William Beeton - Best achievement in art direction.

 Don White/David Appleby/Dan Latour - Best achievement in sound editing.